 Over the past few months, succession planning has fast become a focus for large organisations across Australia and New Zealand.
 Understandable, considering the importance of identifying and developing your most important resource – talent.
 Other flow on benefits of building key positions, include the minimisation of turnover disruptions, an increase in retention and improved job satisfaction.

-If you’re currently using Planning@Work, or any other workforce modelling software, here are the reasons why you need a succession planning module:
+If you’re currently using Navigo’s org design tools, or any other workforce modelling software, here are the reasons why you need a succession planning module: